 By the third week, during breakfast, tensions between the groups erupted into dissent against camp activities – in particular the gruelling work of trench digging.
 As described by one camp participant, “A leader of the International Socialists [a Trotskyist group] said: “I’m not coming!”
 He stretched himself out, took out his Rosa Luxemburg book and started reading.”
 Others of the Maoist contingent reportedly carried their little red books throughout the camp and would speak loudly about the virtues of the Maoist-line.
 For some of the other camp participants, these outward behaviours were remembered as displays of ego as much as politics, and a potential distraction from the opportunity to learn about the history and liberation project of the Palestinian people.
 A group of students interested in the diversity of Palestinian political thought organised a parallel visit to meet with nearby cadres of the PFLP and the PDFLP (Marxist-Leninist Palestinian parties).

 Whilst some of the team from Britain declared their “uncritical and unconditional support for Fatah” in a statement published by the newspaper Free Palestine upon their return, disagreements within the left regarding the direction of the solidarity movement continued.
 At the founding conference of the Palestine Solidarity Campaign (PSC) in November 1969, to turn the existing small coordinating team into a national membership organisation, two Trotskyist groups walked out, leaving behind a leaflet headed “Why has PSC Failed?”
 Several camp participants continued their involvement in the PSC, until it collapsed a few years later, its executive committee accused of using the solidarity movement as a front for their dogmatic ideological positions.
-While solidarity with the Palestinian Revolution continued to grow elsewhere, the decline of the PSC was cited as an example by activist contemporaries who observed in it the danger that international solidarity with the ‘anti-imperial struggles of the Third World’ is compromised by divisions of the left in the ‘imperial metropoles’.
+While solidarity with the Palestinian Revolution continued to grow elsewhere, the decline of the PSC was cited as an example by activist contemporaries who observed in it the danger that international solidarity with the ‘anti-imperial struggles of the Third World’ can be compromised by divisions amongst the left in the ‘imperial metropoles’.

 Whilst this danger was visible in the summer camp and its aftermath, such diversity of positions was also part of what made solidarity with Palestine so dynamic at the outset of its “golden age.”
 The range of organisations and ideologies in circulation at the time led to the proliferation of networks that collectively engaged a wide range of people in the questions and politics of Palestinian liberation and self-determination.
 Several of the camp participants went on to campaign for Palestine as prominent political, academic or activist voices in their home countries.
 Solidarity initiatives like the summer camp also contributed to a growing awareness of the connections between the Palestinian movement and antiracist and anti-imperial struggles globally, an awareness which forms the bedrock of Palestine solidarity organising today.